yyandrew/tmux-presentation/README.md

 You can optionally add *on* or *off* to specify which state you want; otherwise the option is simply toggled.
 This option is specific to one window, so it won’t change the way your other sessions or windows operate.
 When you’re done, toggle it off again by repeating the command.

 This is an easy way to run interactive commands on multiple machines, perhaps to compare their speed or output, or if they have a similar setup a quick and dirty way to perform the same administrative tasks in parallel.

+# Tmux config
+Using the config files, lots can be customized. /etc/tmux.conf $HOME/.tmux.conf Session intialization Layout and colors of all status bar items Extending status bar with shell scripts Keyboard shortcuts / macros General behaviour of tmux Too much to mention here

 # Key bindings